-Industrial, Light District (I-LHT) is the proposed land use for the subject property.
+The subject property is currently zoned as Industrial, Light District (I-LHT).

 The parcel size of the subject lands, being 4.18 ha (10.35 acres), fits within the parameters for this proposed land use district 1.62 ha (4 ac.) - 6.09 ha (20 ac.).
 The existing dwelling and accessory building more than meet the setback requirements.